Process Calculator for MS Excel

 B6, Count: When a calculation executed, the count of the calculation is written in the cell B5;

-When the number in the cell C6 is higher than the calculation count, then a following calculation executed.
+When the number in the cell C6 is higher than the calculation count, then a following calculation is executed.

 The Following Process may be defined in the same MS Excel File or in an different MS Excel File.